codacy/docs/CONTRIBUTING.md

 ## Releasing a new version of the documentation

-We must release a new version of the documentation when there is a new **major or minor** release of the [Codacy Self-hosted chart](https://github.com/codacy/chart).
-This involves updating the documentation of the chart on the Latest version of the documentation and creating a dedicated documentation version for the new release.
+We must release a new version of the documentation when there is a new **major or minor** version release of the [Codacy Self-hosted chart](https://github.com/codacy/chart).
+This involves updating the chart submodule documentation on the Latest version of the documentation and creating a dedicated documentation version for the new release.

 ### Updating the Latest documentation version